 - The materials include guidance to help the teacher efficiently administer assessments.
 These guidelines include both directions for teachers to use in class and when scoring assessments.
-The materials include scripted administration guidelines for weekly, formative, and summative unit assessments in the Teacher Guide that support the teacher in understanding equitable administration for whole-class and individual assessment portions.
+The materials include scripted administration guidelines for weekly, formative, and summative, unit assessments in the Teacher Guide that support the teacher in understanding equitable administration for whole-class and individual assessment portions.
 Unit assessments and weekly assessments include a "Teacher Guidance" sheet to consistently and accurately administer the assessment.
-For example, in the Unit 5 assessment, scripted instructions are included for what to say and do in each section of the assessment. - The materials provide access to i-Ready Central, where teachers can find information on administering assessments.
+For example, in the Unit 5 assessment, scripted instructions are included for what to say and do in each section of the assessment. - The materials provide access to i-Ready Central where teachers can find information on administering assessments.
 For example, a document titled "Setting Up for Success with Magnetic Reading Foundations Weekly and Unit Assessments" describes a step-by-step layout from how to set up the classroom to the amount of time for pacing.
 "Preparing Your Space" guides teachers to have a classroom set up for the whole class portion of the assessment where the teacher can move around the room, while also utilizing a small group table for the individually administered portion.
-Teachers are also instructed to prepare all of the materials needed before Session 5 of each week. - The materials include clear, consistent directions for accurate administration of assessments.
-Teachers are provided with an administration guide for administering "Letter Formation" diagnostics at the beginning, middle, and end of the year.
-The guide outlines the tools that the teacher will need ("Letter Formation Assessment" and "Letter Formation Assessment Blank Sheet").
-The guide also contains guidance on how to administer and what to say as the teacher is administering the Letter Formation Assessment.
-Additionally, teachers are provided with a "Concepts of Print Assessment" to be administered two times a year.
-The teachers have a guide with instructions and tools necessary to administer the assessment.
+Teachers are also instructed to prepare all of the materials needed prior to Session 5 of each week. - The materials include clear, consistent directions for accurate administration of assessments.
+Teachers are provided with an administration guide for administering fluency diagnostics at the beginning, middle, and end of the year.
+The guide outlines the tools the teacher will need (teacher form, student form, passage).
+The guide also contains guidance on how to administer and what to say as the teacher administers the fluency assessment.
+It also includes guidance on markups and errors, a scoring rubric, and grade-level expected reading ranges.